jmm9683/GenZ_ManagementSim/frontend/README.md

 	npm i

-Then run the command:
+Then to start the frontend, run the command:

 	npm start

-To start the frontend on port 4200 and go to http://localhost:4200/ to view the running code.
+The frontend will now be running on http://localhost:4200/.
 Make sure to run the backend and simulators as well.